Scalar Weyl anomalies and the dynamics of the gravitational field: Scalar field coupled to quadratic gravity.

 In order to reinforce our idea of the modification of the anomaly by dynamical gravitational corrections, we want to take another example of dynamical gravity together with a scalar field.
-At a linear order in the curvature, the only Weyl invariant possibility is the non minimal coupling $\phi^2 R$ mentioned before, due to the fact that in four dimensions the Einstein-Hilbert action is not even invariant under rigid Weyl tranformations.
-It seems then that the next easiest alternative is to turn to quadratic theories of gravity, as the quadratic invariants are at least invariant under rigid conformal transformations (we have already mentioned that the only quadratic gravitational combination that leads to a local Weyl invariant action is the Weyl squared term).
-However, in order to ilustrate the dependence on the dynamics of the gravitational field in the breaking of the conformal Ward identities, it is enough to consider global Weyl invariant theories.
-For convenience in the computation, we take the following quadratic action \be S_{quad}=\int d^n x~\sqrt{|g|}\left[(\Box \vp)^2+ R^2_{\m\n}-\frac{1}{2}R^2\right] \ee Let us note that we are also taking a quartic derivative term for the scalar field\footnote{At a technical level, this choice is made in order to have the same number of derivatives acting on both fields.
+At a linear order in the curvature, the only Weyl invariant possibility is the non minimal coupling $\phi^2 R$ mentioned before, due to the fact already mentioned that in four dimensions the Einstein-Hilbert action is not even invariant under rigid Weyl transformations.

+It seems then that the next easiest alternative is to turn to quadratic theories of gravity, as the quadratic invariants are at least invariant under global conformal transformations.
+However, in order to illustrate the dependence on the dynamics of the gravitational field in the breaking of the conformal Ward identities, it is enough to consider global Weyl invariant theories.
+For convenience in the computation, we take the following quadratic action

+\be S_{quad}=\int d^n x~\sqrt{|g|}\left[(\Box \vp)^2+ R^2_{\m\n}-\frac{1}{2}R^2\right] \ee Let us note that we are also taking a quartic derivative term for the scalar field\footnote{At a technical level, this choice is made in order to have the same number of derivatives acting on both fields.
 This leads to a determinant of a minimal operator, which simplifies the computations.}.
 In this case, the scalar field is inert under global Weyl transformations, as opposed to the Weyl assignment of the previous example, and there is no need of introducing the gauge field associated to the gauging of the symmetry.